 Win, Lose or Draw: The Drawing Competition

 Created by the teams that won last year’s PROJECT HASHTAG (#) contest, the PROJECT HASHTAG 2020 exhibition highlights the creative flair of the next generation.
-The project is open to everyone in all artistic fields, including but not limited to artists, flim writers, dancers, architects, etc. It is designed to give young creative talents the opportunity to showcase their creations in one of the world’s most revered art establishments.
+The project is open to everyone in all artistic fields, including but not limited to artists, film writers, dancers, architects, etc. It is designed to give opportunities to young creative talents to showcase their creations in one of the world’s most revered art establishments.

-By embracing the open spirit of the hashtag, the project has become a launchpad for the next-generation of artists and creators from a variety of different fields.
-Having been unveiled via a live broadcasting live on the MMCA’s YouTube Channel, the exhibition is now open for curious art lovers to witness in person at the MMCA Seoul, right the way through to 30 September 2020.
+By embracing the open spirit of the hashtag, the project has become a launchpad for the next generation of artists and creators from a variety of different fields.
+Having been unveiled via live broadcasting live on the MMCA’s YouTube Channel, the exhibition is now open for curious art lovers to witness in person at the MMCA Seoul, right the way through to 30 September 2020.

 Seoul Queer Collective, Installation view.
 Photo: Tabial